tomas-stefano/infinity_test/Readme.markdown

 ## TODO

+* Make work the system notification in Lib Notify
 * Make work the system notification in Growl for Test::Unit and Cucumber
 * Make work with cucumber
 * Working in focus files and run only the modified file (Strategies for Test::Unit, Rspec and Cucumber)